Collaboration and Feedback Are Two of the Most Important Design Best Practices to Follow

 That’s not just how you lean directly into the modern-day design best practices – it’s how you build a tremendous amount of loyalty as well.
 As brand loyalty is essentially the dominant form of currency in the 21st century for most organizations, it’s easy to see why this is such a good idea.

-Overall, it’s important to remember that when you think about current design best practices, you’re talking about two distinct ideas.
-The first is design in a literal sense – the way something looks and the impression it gives off, along with how the visual choices that you’re making support and empower the message you’re trying to get across.
+Overall, it’s important to remember that you’re talking about two distinct ideas when you think about current design best practices.
+The first is design in a literal sense – how something looks and the impression it gives off, along with how the visual choices you’re making support and empower the message you’re trying to get across.
 From that angle, things haven’t changed much over the years.
-The ways that you convey that information may evolve, but the actual point of what you’re trying to do remains the same.
+The ways you convey that information may evolve, but the actual point of what you’re trying to do remains the same.

-The second idea, however, involves the fact that a piece of marketing collateral in the modern era is mostly never finished.
+However, the second idea involves the fact that a piece of marketing collateral in the modern era is mostly never finished.
 Stop trying to get to the point where you think, “okay, that’s perfect.
 It’s done, there’s nothing else to do, and now I can get it out of my head and focus on the next thing.”

 You’re not going to get to that point, but that’s not necessarily a bad thing.